 Social Security Number Policy

 McNeese State University is committed to the protection of personal information of all University students and employees.
-The purpose of this policy is to address the collection, storage, use and disclosure of the Social Security Numbers (SSNs) and to:
+The purpose of this policy is to address the collection, storage, use and disclosure of social security numbers (SSNs) and to: